SPARTA WWW Site - SPARTA Documentation - SPARTA Commands

 The vector or array can be accessed by any command that uses per-grid values from a compute as input.
 See Section 4.4 for an overview of SPARTA output options.

-The per-grid values for the column of output corresponding to lambda will will be in distance units.html.
-The column corresponding to tau will be time distance divided by time units.html.
-Columns of corresponding to knall or knx or kny or knz will be dimensionless.
+The per-grid values for a column of output for lambda will be in distance units.
+A column of output for tau will be time units.
+Columns of output for knall or knx or kny or knz will be dimensionless.

 Styles with a kk suffix are functionally the same as the corresponding style without the suffix.
 They have been optimized to run faster, depending on your available hardware, as discussed in the Accelerating SPARTA section of the manual.
 The accelerated styles take the same arguments and should produce the same results, except for different random number, round-off and precision issues.